earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 Initializing docker container management with portainer.

-You should see all the containers running on your machine together with other resources like stacks, volumes and images.
+You should see all the containers running on your machine together with other resources like stacks, volumes, and images.

 ![Viewing docker containers and related resources with portainer.](https://imgur.com/kl499WX)